mayuresh-savargaonkar/starter-hugo-academic/content/publication/cgmm/index.md

 ---
-title: 'A Novel Neural Network with Gaussian Process Feedback for Modeling the State-of-Charge of Battery Cells'
+title: 'Conditional Gaussian Mixture Model for Warranty Claims Forecasting'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here